How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 How deep should a retaining wall footing be?

-The base trench for a retaining wall should be deep enough to accommodate 6 inches of compacted gravel plus half the height of the first block course buried below grade.
-For a typical block wall, this means 9-12 inches of total trench depth.
-In Southern Utah, if you encounter a level caliche layer at your excavation depth, it can serve as an excellent footing surface.
+Deep enough for 6 inches of compacted gravel plus half the height of the first block course buried below grade — typically 9-12 inches total.
+In Southern Utah, a level caliche layer can serve as an excellent footing surface.

 Do I need a permit to build a retaining wall in St. George, Utah?

-In St. George, retaining walls over 4 feet in height within the front yard setback area require a building permit.
-Walls that support a surcharge load (driveway, structure, or steep slope above) may require engineering regardless of height.
-Contact the St. George Building Department at (435) 627-4830 for project-specific guidance before you start.
+Retaining walls over 4 feet in height within the front yard setback require a building permit.
+Walls that support a surcharge load may require engineering regardless of height.
+Contact the St. George Building Department at (435) 627-4830.

 What causes retaining walls to fail?

-The number one cause of retaining wall failure is inadequate drainage.
-When water cannot escape from behind the wall, hydrostatic pressure builds and pushes the wall outward.
-Other common causes include insufficient base compaction, building too tall without geogrid reinforcement, and skipping course-by-course backfill compaction.
+The number one cause: inadequate drainage.
+Hydrostatic pressure from water trapped behind the wall pushes it outward.
+Other causes: insufficient base compaction, building too tall without geogrid reinforcement, skipping course-by-course backfill compaction.

 How long does it take to build a retaining wall?

-A 20-foot-long, 3-foot-tall segmental block wall typically takes a capable DIYer one full weekend --- one day for excavation, base prep, and the first few courses; the second day for remaining courses, capping, and backfill grading.
-Larger or taller walls may require additional days.
-Renting a mini excavator for base excavation saves significant time compared to hand digging.
+A 20-foot-long, 3-foot-tall segmental block wall typically takes a capable DIYer one full weekend — one day for excavation, base prep, and first few courses; second day for remaining courses, capping, and backfill grading.

 Ready to build your retaining wall?
-BeeHive Rental & Sales in St. George carries plate compactors, mini excavators, concrete saws, and every other tool you need for a successful retaining wall project.
-The team has helped hundreds of Southern Utah homeowners and contractors tackle retaining wall builds with the right equipment and honest advice.
+BeeHive Rental & Sales carries plate compactors, mini excavators, concrete saws, and every other tool you need.
 Call (435) 628-6663 for availability and rates, or browse the full equipment inventory to plan your project.